coobas/pycon-cz-2019-workshop/README.md

 ## Instructions

 Please read and follow [the workshop instructions](instructions.md) carefully.

+We are *progressively updating* this repository.
+Ideally, *clone or update this repository* the day before the workshop starts.

 ## Contents